 Initially, I was surprised but I soon realized our situation exactly reflected the elopement statistics.

 Autism & Elopement

-A US national survey by Interactive Autism Network (IAN) on elopement behaviour in children with autism spectrum disorders (ASDs) concluded that 49% of the children participating in the study had engaged in elopement behaviour at least once after the age of 4.
+A US national survey by Interactive Autism Network (IAN) on elopement behavior in children with autism spectrum disorders (ASDs) concluded that 49% of the children participating in the study had engaged in elopement behavior at least once after the age of 4.

 Why do ASD kids wander off?

 Parents that participated in this research stated the following reasons for the kids to elope: